ImperialLabs/slapi/README.md

 ## Prerequisites

+-   Slack Team & Ability to Add Custom Integrations
 -   Docker 1.10 or later
 -   Ruby 2.3 or later - See [Ruby](#ruby-setup) section for options
 -   Bundler - See [Bundler](#bundler) Section

-## What is Slapi?
+## What is SLAPI?

-Slapi is our concept of a bot.
+SLAPI is our concept of a Slack bot.
 It's blind to languages.
 While it may be written in Ruby and using Sinatra for it's API interface, it does not care what you use for your plugins.

 If you can stick it in a Docker Container or Slap an API on it, you can make it a plugin.
-(We refer to them as slapins)
+(We refer to them as SLAPINs)

-Slapi is in the early stages, we just released the MVP.
+SLAPI is in the early stages, we just released the MVP.
 There is no pre-existing plugins, yet (give us time!).
 Just [examples](https://github.com/ImperialLabs/slapi/tree/master/examples) and [test](https://github.com/ImperialLabs/slapin-test) plugins for references.

 Check out the getting started below and feel free to open an issue for anything, even if you just want us to explain a little more about something.